Smartling/wordpress-acf-localization-plugin/readme.txt

 == Screenshots ==

+1. Sample page is built with ACF Options.
-1. The Bulk Submit page allows submission of standard WordPress assets including ACF options text for all configured locales from a single interface.
+2. The Bulk Submit page allows submission of standard WordPress assets including ACF options text for all configured locales from a single interface.
+3. Track translation status within WordPress from the Submissions Board.
+View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==